pendo-io/pendo-mobile-sdk/ios/pnddocs/native-ios.md

 ## Developer documentation

 - API documentation available [here](/api-documentation/native-ios-apis.md).
+- Integration of native with Flutter components available [here](/other/native-with-flutter-components.md).

 - Sample apps with examples of feature tagging and how Pendo analytics work.<br/>
 (pay attention to comments with _PENDO CHANGE_.
 In some cases these require minor changes of integration code or adding a background color)